-It is not uncommon for a skunk, thanks to weak eyesight, to stumble into a window well and become trapped because of their poor climbing abilities.
-If a skunk becomes trapped in a window well or similar steep-sided pit, provide a means of escape.
+It is not uncommon for skunks, with their climbing abilities and weak eyesight, to become trapped in a window well or similarly deep pit.
+If this happens, provide a means of escape.

 Another method of placing the board is to tie it to the end of a long pole and lower it by holding the opposite end of the pole.
 Once the board is placed, keep people and pets away from the area until nightfall, when the skunk should leave.

-If the skunk cannot climb out due to the well’s depth or steepness, the Connecticut Wildlife Rehabilitators Association recommends a technique it uses that involves a plastic rectangular garbage can and smelly cheese.
+If the skunk cannot climb out due to the well’s depth or steepness, the Connecticut Wildlife Rehabilitators Association recommends a technique that involves a garbage can and smelly cheese.
 Place the cheese at the bottom of the can and lower it on its side with the open end facing the skunk.
-Once the skunk enters and begins to dine, carefully tilt the can up a bit, raising it elevator style out of the window well, then gently tip it on its side again so the skunk can amble out.
+Once the skunk enters and begins to dine, carefully tilt the can up a bit, raising it elevator-style out of the window well, then gently tip it on its side again so the skunk can amble out.

 Even though skunks are mostly active at night, they sometimes look for food by day—particularly in the spring, when they have young and may be extra hungry.
-Don’t be concerned if you see an adult skunk in the daytime unless she is also showing abnormal behaviors:
+Don’t be concerned if you see an adult skunk in the daytime unless they are also showing abnormal behaviors: